franc136/2022_Cyclistic_Case_Study/README.md

 #### Total Rides by Member Type

 To help define the difference between member and casual riders, I first looked at total rides by each member type and found member riders made up the greater majority of total rides taken.
+Of the 5,661,784 unique rides, member riders took about 20% more rides than casual riders.

 ![Total rides by member type](/Viz/Total_rides_by_member.png)